Passport Health logo

 Diseases and Selfies Putting African Gorillas at Risk

-January 14, 2020 By Caitlin Hartwyk
+January 14, 2020 by Caitlin Hartwyk

 Tourists trying to get close to wild gorillas are putting the animals' health in danger.